88448844/TLO_CHATBOT/README.md

        ```bash
        source venv/bin/activate
        ```
-   - Install the required Python packages:
+   - Install the required Python packages:
      ```bash
      pip install -r requirements.txt
      ```
-     *Ensure that the `requirements.txt` file includes all necessary dependencies, such as `google-generativeai`.*

 4. **Prepare Front-End Assets:**
-   - Ensure that the `TLO_welcome.png` image file is located in the same directory as `index.html`.
+   - Ensure that the `TLO_welcome.png` image file is located in the same directory as `index.html`.

 ## Usage

 1. **Start the Python Backend:**
-   - Activate the virtual environment (if not already active).
+   - Activate the virtual environment (if not already active).
    - Run the Python server:
      ```bash
      python server.py
      ```
 2. **Open the Chatbot Interface:**
-   - Open `index.html` in your web browser.
+   - Open `index.html` in your web browser.
 3. **Interact with the Chatbot:**
-   - Upon loading, the welcome image appears.
+   - Upon loading, the welcome image appears.
-   - Enter your message in the input field and click the send button (paper plane icon).
+   - Enter your message in the input field and click the send button (paper plane icon).
-   - The welcome image will disappear, and the conversation will commence.
+   - The welcome image will disappear, and the conversation will commence.
-   - The chatbot's responses will follow, with a loading indicator displayed during processing.
+   - The chatbot's responses will follow, with a loading indicator displayed during processing.

 ## Customization

 - **Welcome Image:** To change the welcome image, replace `TLO_welcome.png` with your preferred image, ensuring it has the same filename and resides in the correct directory.
-Adjust its size by modifying the CSS rules for `#welcome-screen` and `#welcome-image` in the `<style>` section of `index.html`.
+Adjust its size by modifying the CSS rules for `#welcome-screen` and `#welcome-image` in the `<style>` section of `index.html`.
-- **Styling:** Customize the chatbot's appearance by editing the CSS variables and styles within the `<style>` section of `index.html`.
+- **Styling:** Customize the chatbot's appearance by editing the CSS variables and styles within the `<style>` section of `index.html`.
-- **Functionality:** Modify the chatbot's behavior by altering the core logic found in the `<script>` section of `index.html` and the `server.py` file.
+- **Functionality:** Modify the chatbot's behavior by altering the core logic found in the `<script>` section of `index.html` and the `server.py` file.

 ## Credits

-Developed for TLO by Gabriel Bengo.
+Developed for TLO by Gabriel Bengo.
+2025

 ## License

-This project is licensed under the MIT License:
+This project is licensed under the MIT License: